syash7202/Javascript/readme.md

 1. If all arrays, string, functions passes as objects then if we directly injecting any property to class Object then all the functions, strings & functins will be having access to it.

-2. Reverse of it won't be possible, if property is injected to any array if say then other functions and strings won't have it not even class Object
+2. Reverse of it won't be possible, if property is injected to any array if say then other functions and strings won't have it not even class Object.